justinsonnen/Web_frontend_prac/README.md

 ## Overview
-This project, Driftwoodpines.com, is a landing page for a mock outdoor recreation vacation home rental company.
+This project, Driftwoodpines.com, is a landing page for a mock outdoor recreation, vacation home rental company.
 The purpose of this site was to gain experience with front end development tools and industry standard design principals.

 ## Usage